 7. Have you thought about personal security?

-It’s important to think about how safe you’ll be in a foreign country before you move there.
+Think about how safe you’ll be in a foreign country before moving there.
 The U.S. State Department has information online about safety and security for every country in the world.
 You can find data about laws, customs, health conditions and other details before you visit.